-The use of pension obligations with the terms described above yields \$1.8 million in gross savings, \$1.2 million in net present value savings, or net present value savings of 26.42%.
-Next, Bond Counsel Rudy Salo summarized the resolution to establish a debt insurance policy prior to issuing debt and the resolution to authorize the POB issue.
+The use of POBs with the terms described above yields \$1.8 million in gross savings, \$1.2 million in net present value savings, or net present value savings of 26.42%.
+Next, Bond Counsel Rudy Salo summarized the resolution to establish a Debt Issuance Policy prior to issuing debt and the resolution to authorize the POB issue.
 He concluded with an overview of the schedule of activities.